awslabs/duvet/design/lcov-parser/spec.md

 The parser MUST accept end-of-input while a source-file block is open, treating it as an implicit `end_of_record`.

-The parser MUST ignore blank lines.
+The parser MUST ignore blank lines and lines consisting solely of whitespace.

 The parser MUST accept both LF and CRLF line endings.